 Dr. Tony Sillemon serves as the President of the UCHAPS Board and has worked in social services and HIV/AIDS for the past 13 years.
 Tony is a co-chair of the Oakland Transitional Grant Area (TGA) Collaborative Community Planning Council (CCPC).
 He provides personal counseling sessions and peer education mentoring for minority youth on various topics including gangs, violence, and becoming nurturing fathers.
 Tony also conducts support groups for both heterosexual and gay-identified men residing in Alameda County.

-Kali Lindsey serves as Treasurer of the UCHAPS Board and has been committed to advancing the domestic and global HIV response since 2003.
+Kali Lindsey serves as Secretary of the UCHAPS Board and has been committed to advancing the domestic and global HIV response since 2003.
 Kali began as a volunteer providing local HIV prevention services in Detroit, Michigan.
 He relocated to Washington D.C. in 2006 and began his HIV work at federal level with the former National Association of People with AIDS and his leadership in HIV policy organizing AIDS Watch annually.
 Kali has also worked to translate federal policy and local priorities working with Harlem United Community AIDS Center in New York City before returningto advance federal policy at the National Minority AIDS Council.
 In 2014, Lindsey was appointed as deputy director of the public policy office at amfAR, The Foundation for AIDS Research.
 He has also held appointments to both the New York City Part A Planning council and a CDC appointment to the CDC/HRSA Advisory Committee on HIV/AIDS, Hepatitis, and Sexually Transmitted Diseases from 2009 to 2014.

 Jeffrey Campbell Houston, TX